demarbre1u/name-2-age/README.md

 To that end, it uses [this dataset](https://www.insee.fr/fr/statistiques/2540004#consulter).

-Requires PHP@7.4 or higher to run.
+PHP@7.4 or higher is required to run the command.

 ## How to use :